ni/nimi-python/CONTRIBUTING.md

 1. Verify all tests, including the new ones, pass.
 1. Update CHANGELOG.md for customer-visible changes.
     * Put the change into the Unreleased section for each package that it applies to.
+    * If it's a common change for all the packages, include the `(Common)` string before the newly added change in [CHANGELOG.md].
     * DO NOT MENTION: Internal-only changes like refactors or test improvements.
 1. Commit modifications to generated files.
 1. On GitHub, send a New pull request to the main repository's master branch.
 GitHub